CrowdStrike/alloy-react/DEVELOPING.md

 ## Release process

-1. Bump versions in:
+1. Bump versions in `package.json` and then `npm install`
-   - `package.json`: `version` and `consolePlugin.version`
-   - `charts/Chart.yaml`
+1. Commit the `package.json` and `package-lock.json` ("chore: prep vX.Y.Z")
-2. Create a GitHub release:
+1. Create a GitHub release:
    - Allow GitHub to auto-create a matching tag in the format `vX.Y.Z`
    - Generate release notes from previous PR's, and review them for quality
-3. Quay will automatically build the matching container image
+1. GitHub Actions will publish to NPM